splitgraph/sgr/docs/sgfile.rst

   * Newlines can be escaped to make a command multiline (`"\\n"` gets replaced with `""`)
-  * Parameters are supported (`${PARAM}` is replaced with the value of the parameter that's either passed to the `execute_commands` as a dict or to the commandline `sg file` as a series of arguments (`-a key1 val1 -a key2 val2...`)).
+  * Parameters are supported (`${PARAM}` is replaced with the value of the parameter that's either passed to the `execute_commands` as a dict or to the commandline `sgr file` as a series of arguments (`-a key1 val1 -a key2 val2...`)).

 The following commands are supported by the interpreter: